svlark/svlark.github.io/_drafts/2019-05-15-April-Florida-Keys-Arizona-Chicago-Florida-Keys.md

 We spent the morning with Jacob's grandmother.

 ![with the Olds](https://user-images.githubusercontent.com/13930968/61962991-cb2b1980-af98-11e9-8e8e-6dd46b081471.jpeg)
-A fun night out with our cousins.
+A fun night out with our cousins

-Touring the keys means a visit to the Key Deer, Key West, and of course, sampling the different varieties of key lime pie.
+Touring the Keys means a visit to the Key deer, Key West, and of course, sampling the different varieties of Key lime pie.

 ![key deer](https://user-images.githubusercontent.com/13930968/61961389-5e625000-af95-11e9-8780-77d5bb55d5a8.jpeg)
 These tiny guys are pretty tame.

 ![Ernest Hemingway's 6 toed cats](https://user-images.githubusercontent.com/13930968/61961390-5e625000-af95-11e9-83cc-04f763fc633f.jpeg)
 Ernest Hemingway's house in Key West is a favorite stop for us.
 We have been here before a few years ago.
 Most of his cats have at least 6 toes, if not more!
-We made this visit even better by listening to The Old Man in the Sea narated by Charleton Heston on our drive down.
+We made this visit even better by listening to The Old Man in the Sea narrated by Charleton Heston on our drive down.

 ![Mallory Square](https://user-images.githubusercontent.com/13930968/61961391-5e625000-af95-11e9-8a34-7388ec021ee1.jpeg)
-The buskers in Mallory Square.
+The buskers in Mallory Square

 ![southern most point](https://user-images.githubusercontent.com/13930968/61963002-cd8d7380-af98-11e9-8215-3ff6bbfec787.jpeg)
-A mandatory picture at the Southern Most Point.
+A mandatory picture at the Southernmost Point.
 We didn't get the photo with the words and view in the background because the line for that was a mile long... we just snuck in the back.

 ![keylime pie](https://user-images.githubusercontent.com/13930968/61963004-cd8d7380-af98-11e9-88fa-e3fe570a442b.jpeg)
-Although this key lime pie was definitely the most visually impressive, we all agreed we prefer the ones with the cream top, not marangue top.
+Although this Key lime pie was definitely the most visually impressive, we all agreed we prefer the ones with the cream top, not meringue top.

 ![Manatees](https://user-images.githubusercontent.com/13930968/61963005-ce260a00-af98-11e9-9a57-93b36370aa1e.jpeg)
-lots of manatees grazing around the marina.
+lots of manatees grazing around the marina

 ![Sombrero Beach](https://user-images.githubusercontent.com/13930968/61962997-cc5c4680-af98-11e9-8062-01eb0b5e29e9.jpeg)
-One of the Key's best beaches just happened to be a short dinghy ride away from our boat.
+One of the Keys' best beaches just happened to be a short dinghy ride away from our boat.

 ![climbing trees at Sombrero Beach](https://user-images.githubusercontent.com/13930968/61963000-ccf4dd00-af98-11e9-9adf-e520f37e4599.jpeg)
-Playing at Sombrero Beach.
+Playing at Sombrero Beach

 ![tide pools](https://user-images.githubusercontent.com/13930968/61963001-ccf4dd00-af98-11e9-8d88-e41674cd4c41.jpeg)
-Finding cool specimens in the tide pools.
+Finding cool specimens in the tide pools

 It had been WAY too long since having a visit with Nani, Papi and Uncle Cameron.
 We took off for Tucson to see them.
-It was the girls first time exploring the desert.
+It was the girls' first time exploring the desert.

 ![Hiking with Nani and Papi](https://user-images.githubusercontent.com/13930968/61961394-5efae680-af95-11e9-8981-33fe5c03dbec.jpeg)
 Nani and Papi live right next door to Saguaro National Park.